It’s a lot easier to get people to pay rent if you don’t demand it all at once

-Times are tough for everyone right now, but especially difficult for those who struggle to pay for housing.
+Times are tough for everyone right now, but they’re especially difficult for those who struggle to pay for housing.
 In April, on-time rent payments slipped for landlords on a colossal scale, with only 69% of tenants being able to make their payments on time nationwide.
 This compares to 82% of tenants making payments on time in the same period of 2019.

-While some might leap to the conclusion that this indicates that more than half of Americans can’t afford rent (or that the rent is too damn high, which in some cases it may be) there’s also a more simple logistical problem: More than half of Americans have income that comes in on a schedule that doesn’t align with when rent is due.
+While some might leap to the conclusion that this indicates that more than half of Americans can’t afford rent (or that the rent is too damn high, which in some cases it may be), there’s also a more simple logistical problem: More than half of Americans have income that comes in on a schedule that doesn’t align with when rent is due.
 If landlords offered them flexibility on how and when payments are made, the problem might be fixed for the majority.

 Some larger property management firms managing hundreds or thousands of units already offer different payment terms to their occupants.
 But for independent landlords—such as the 12 million Americans who own rental properties as investments—such an option may seem impossible.
 After all, for many landlords, the timing of when rent is due from occupants and when the mortgage and other property-related expenses are due from the landlord may coincide, so offering terms on rent may seem like an automatic no-go.